 The City's wastewater is treated under the terms of a 50-year contract with TRA dated October 10, 1973.
-TRA is the owner and operator of the CRWS Plant and the interceptor pipeline system, which serves part of Dallas, Dallas-Fort Worth International Airport and nineteen other Dallas County and Tarrant County municipalities.
+TRA is the owner and operator of the CRWS Plant and the interceptor pipeline system, which serves part of Dallas, Dallas-Fort Worth International Airport, and 19 other Dallas County and Tarrant County municipalities.
 Under the terms of the contract, each contracting party contributes to the TRA's "Annual Requirements" in proportion to its contributing flow of wastewater into the CRWS Plant.
 The "Annual Requirements" include cost of operation and maintenance of the system and debt service on TRA's bonds issued to construct the system, including deposits to special funds established by the bond resolution.
-Based upon actions approved in 1996, all of Arlington's wastewater is treated by TRA as of September 2000, when facilities constructed by Arlington were completed.
-These pipeline facilities convey West Arlington wastewater to TRA System facilities, and on to the TRA treatment plant for final treatment.
+Based upon actions approved in 1996, TRA began treating all of Arlington's wastewater when facilities constructed by Arlington were completed in September 2000.
+These pipeline facilities convey west Arlington wastewater to TRA System facilities, and on to the TRA treatment plant for final treatment.
 This pipeline project cost from Arlington to TRA was \$11,000,000.
-The transfer of Arlington's wastewater flows from the Fort

-Worth Village Creek Regional Plant to this pipeline began in September 2000.
+The transfer of Arlington's wastewater flows from the Fort Worth Village Creek Regional Plant to this pipeline began in September 2000.
 Cash balances of the Water Utilities Department funded this project.

 In 1989, TRA sold \$134.75 million in System Revenue Bonds to fund an expansion of the system's treatment plant from 100 to 135 MGD, which was placed into operation in early 1994.
-Subsequently in 1992, an additional \$33.0 million in System Revenue Bonds were issued to fund improvements required primarily in the system's 200 mile network of large diameter pipelines over the first half of a five year planning period.
+Subsequently in 1992, an additional \$33.0 million in System Revenue Bonds were issued to fund improvements required primarily in the system's 200 mile network of large diameter pipelines over the first half of a five-year planning period.
 These latter improvements will increase capacity in the pipelines, rehabilitate pipelines, and initiate several engineering evaluations to define required improvements to the plant and pipelines in the future.
 In 1995, TRA issued \$43.515 million in System Revenue bonds to fund the remaining portions of the 1992-1996 capital plan.
 A new five-year plan for 1997-2001 has been initiated to rehabilitate interceptors and accomplish plant improvements.
 Initial funds of \$49 million were obtained from the 1998A bond issue.
-The balance of the \$64 million 1998A bond issue is planned for year 2001.
+The balance of the \$64 million 1998A bond issue was utilized in 2001.
 Also in 1998, \$67 million in bonds were refunded through TRA's issuance of the 1998B Revenue Refunding Bonds.
+In 2001 TRA issued an additional \$88.2 million in System Revenue Bonds through the Texas Water Development Board for plant improvements and relief pipeline construction.

-At present, the 135 MGD CRWS Plant is situated on a 500 acre site in Grand Prairie.
+At present, the 162 MGD CRWS Plant is situated on a 500 acre site in Grand Prairie.
 The CRWS Plant uses a conventional activated sludge process enhanced for nitrification followed by filtration.
 Effluent quality discharged to the West Fork of the Trinity River has been excellent and meets all regulatory requirements.
-The plant was selected by the State and Federal regulatory agencies as the best large treatment plant in EPA's Region 6 five-state area during 1996.
+The plant was selected by the state and federal regulatory agencies as the best large treatment plant in EPA's Region 6 five-state area during 1996 and has received AMSA's Gold Award for the past six years in a row.
 A portion of the treated effluent is delivered for beneficial reuse to lakes in the Las Colinas area of Irving where it is used for irrigation and lake and canal level control.
 Revenue from this sale is credited to the parties of the System.